kospex/kospex/README.md

 ### Identify technology landscape

-List the overall tech stack for all sync'ed repo (using scc)
+List the overall tech stack, based on file extension, for all sync'ed repos
-> kospex tech-landscape -metadata
+> kospex tech-landscape

-List the overall tech stack for all sync'ed repo (using scc)
+List the overall tech stack for all sync'ed repos (using scc)
 > kospex tech-landscape -metadata

 List the overall tech stack for a repo (using scc)